-Vegan Protein Sources: Where do Vegans get their Protein
+Vegan Protein Sources: Where Do Vegans Get Their Protein

 Since meat and animal by-products are known to be the best source of protein, most of us wonder where vegans get their protein.
-It is a fact that vegans have fewer protein sources than people who do not follow such diet, vegan’s protein sources are actually crucial because no single plant contains the nine essential amino acids needed by the body.
+It is a fact that they have fewer vegan protein sources than people who do not follow such diet.

+Vegan’s protein sources are crucial because no single plant contains the nine essential amino acids needed by the body.
 These amino acids in proteins are known to be the building blocks of tissues and muscles.
-It also aids some function of the immune system that is why obtaining all amino acids is necessary and critical for a normal body function.
+They also aid some functions of the immune system.
+So, getting all amino acids from several food sources is necessary and critical for a vegan’s healthy body function.

 Many of vegan protein sources fall under this category called pulses.
-Pulse is what we call the edible seeds that grow in a pod just like peas, beans and lentils.
-Chickpeas have 7g of protein per 100g serving; beans like pinto, black-eyed, soya, kidney and edamame have 7 to 10g of protein per 100g; lentils have 8 to 9g of protein per 100g.
+Pulse is what we call the edible seeds that grow in a pod just like peas, beans, and lentils.
+Chickpeas have 7g of protein per 100g serving; beans like pinto, black-eyed, soya, kidney and edamame have 7 to 10g of protein per 100g; and lentils have 8 to 9g of protein per 100g.

 Nuts and Seeds